-Grand Canyon University offers dual enrollment opportunities, providing high school students with an affordable and efficient way to gain a head start on their college degree.
+Grand Canyon University offers dual enrollment as a benefit to schools, school districts and home school organizations participating in Canyon Christian Schools Consortium (CCSC), Participants in Learning, Leading and Serving (PLLS), Canyon Educational Participant (CEP) or the Alliance Program for Homeschool Achievement (ALPHA).
+Dual enrollment provides high school students with an affordable and efficient way to gain a head start on their college degree.

 GCU is committed to ensuring that students experience the same level of instruction, resources and rigor that our traditional student body receives so they will be well prepared to move to the next academic level of study when they enter college.

 1. Attending class at your high school during the regular school day.
 Classes are taught by high school instructors who meet GCU qualifications.
-(If available in your state)
+(Available in Arizona)

 Credits and Costs

-Dual enrollment students may take up to 24 credits (6 courses).
+Dual enrollment students may take up to 32 credits (8 courses) at the reduced rate.
 The courses transfer into GCU degree programs and students who attend GCU will be eligible for freshman scholarships.

 GCU is regionally accredited, so in general, universities that accept transfer credits should accept ours.
 However, it is at the discretion of the receiving university whether to accept credits for transfer.